-L is the stretching length.
+L = the stretch length.
 Normally 200 mm is the elongation when the tread is cut.
 In case of premature break (due to brittleness) L is the length at break.

 If the values of elastic recovery determined for both specimens do not differ by more than 5 % in absolute value, determine the arithmetic mean of these two values.